-Students should review their schedules carefully.
+Students should review their schedules carefully in ParentVue/StudentVue.
 Students should check with their parents if they have any questions.
-If parents feel that they would like a schedule change for their child, parents should contact their child's grade level counselor.
+If parents feel that they would like a schedule change for their child, parents should contact their student's grade level counselor.